youssef-horo/cv/docs/deployment.md

 # Deployment Guide

-This guide covers Docker deployment, Nginx Proxy Manager integration, and CI/CD setup.
+This guide covers Docker deployment and CI/CD setup for the CV template.

 ## Docker